mottaquikarim/D3React/app/src/Topics/basics.md

 A state is similar to a prop, except that **it is component specific**.
 This means that each component has the ability to maintain internal state.

-**EXAMPLE**: If we have a react component that represents a user profile, the **prop** would be the API call that returns user data from the server.
+**EXAMPLE**: If we have a React component that represents a user profile, the **prop** would be the API call that returns user data from the server.
 However, as the user is updating fields - we represent these changes in the **state** (as they can be abandoned at any time) - and once user performs an action such as **SUBMIT**, etc we post this data back to the DB so that the prop when user revisits profile is up to date.

 ## [Lifecycle](https://blog.bitsrc.io/react-16-lifecycle-methods-how-and-when-to-use-them-f4ad31fb2282)